rails/rails/guides/source/routing.md

 This route would match `photos/12` or `/photos/long/path/to/12`, setting `params[:other]` to `"12"` or `"long/path/to/12"`.

 Wildcard segments can occur anywhere in a route.
-For example,
+For example:

 ```ruby
 get 'books/*section/:title', to: 'books#show'